MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ## Deploy Microsoft Sentinel Workspace for Demo in Module 4

-In this task, you will create an Microsoft Sentinel workspace.
+In this task, you create a Microsoft Sentinel workspace.

- >**Note:** You will need to have an Azure Pass or other Azure subscription active for the following demo.
+ >**Note:** You will need to have an Azure subscription active for the following demo.

-1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.
+1. In the Microsoft Edge browser, navigate to the Azure portal at https://portal.azure.com.

-1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.